chrisallenlane/md5-suppression-list-match/README.md

 a lower priority, allowing your computer to stay more responsive while the script is running essentially in the background.

-No that `nice`-ing a process will likely make it take longer to complete, however.
+Know that `nice`-ing a process will likely make it take longer to complete, however.